United Kingdom EPR

 Packaging

 Packaging is the materials or wrappings used to protect, store, transport and present goods.
-Packaging can be made from a variety of materials, such as paper, cardboard, plastic, glass, metal, or other combined materials, and is designed to ensure the safety and integrity of goods as they move through the supply chain and interact with consumers.
-The following falls under packaging in UK:
+Packaging can be made from paper, cardboard, plastic, glass, metal, fibre-based composites, or wood.
+The following are covered under UK EPR:

 • Plastic